T

 cafe

-Located at the northern tip of Stanley Park, this cafe offers breathtaking views of the Lions Gate Bridge, North Vancouver, and the North Shore mountains.
-It's a perfect spot for a casual lunch or coffee break.
+Located at the highest point in Stanley Park, this cafe offers stunning panoramic views of the North Shore mountains, the Lions Gate Bridge, and Vancouver Island.
+It's a great spot for a casual lunch or coffee with a view.

 3. Afternoon